 In Year 8 French, pupils continue to develop their grammatical competence, advancing their fluency in the target language.
 They work on the future tense; study a film, “Les Choristes” and the topic of the French-speaking world, which introduces pupils to Francophone cultures, traditions and societies around the world.
 In German and Spanish in Year 8 pupils focus on the language of communication and start to develop their grammatical competence in their second language.

-Students are encouraged to continue with at least 1 language to GCSE level and in Key Stage 4 they have 2 or 3 lessons per week for French and 2 lessons in their second language.
+Students are encouraged to continue with at least one language to GCSE level and in Key Stage 4 they have two or three lessons per week for French and two lessons in their second language.
 Students follow the AQA Languages GCSE course.
-Students are assessed in the 4 skill areas of listening, speaking, reading and writing.
+Students are assessed in the four skill areas of listening, speaking, reading and writing.

-We currently offer French, German and Spanish with AQA at A level.
-Students have 5 lessons per week as well as a weekly session with a Foreign Language Assistant in small groups.
-This is an invaluable support to aid their speaking skills and prepare them for the challenge of the A level oral exams.
-The main topic areas include the topics of changing family models, the digital world, immigration and politics in the Target Language countries as well as the study of 2 cultural topics, a book and a film.
+We currently offer French, German and Spanish with AQA at A Level.
+Students have five lessons per week as well as a weekly session with a Foreign Language Assistant in small groups.
+This is an invaluable support to aid their speaking skills and prepare them for the challenge of the A Level oral exams.
+The main topic areas include the topics of changing family models, the digital world, immigration and politics in the Target Language countries as well as the study of two cultural topics, a book and a film.
 In French this is the book Un Sac de Billes by Joseph Joffo and Kassovitz's film La Haine.
-In Spanish the book is Crónica de una Muerte Anunciada by Gabriel García Márquez and the film is Ocho Apellidos Vascos by Martínez-Lázaro.
+In Spanish the book is La Casa de Bernada Alba by Federico García Lorca and the film is Ocho Apellidos Vascos by Martínez-Lázaro.
 In German the book is Der Besuch der Alten Dame by Dürrenmatt and the film, Das Leben der Anderen by Donnersmarck.

 The MFL department organises a variety of trips to enhance students’ learning.
-These vary from year to year, but typically include: an A level trip to a European Languages Conference in Paris, a trip to Spain, a trip to Berlin in collaboration with the History department and a Paris trip which includes a study of 20th century French artists.
-We also offer a variety of opportunities to enrich students’ language learning with cinema visits and visits to French, German and Spanish institutions in London.
+These vary from year to year, but typically include: an A Level trip to a European Languages Conference in Paris, a trip to Berlin in collaboration with the History department and a Paris trip which includes a study of 20th century French artists.
+We also offer a variety of opportunities to enrich students’ language learning with cinema visits and visits to French, German and Spanish cultural centres in London.